Olaf Scholz: Chancellor of Germany (2021–2025)

+Foreign policy

-Scholz came to Warsaw in December 2021 for talks with Polish Prime Minister Mateusz Morawiecki.
-They discussed the Nord Stream 2 gas pipeline, which would bring Russian gas under the Baltic Sea to Germany bypassing Poland, and Poland's dispute with the EU over the rule of law and the primacy of European Union law.
+In December 2021, Scholz travelled to Warsaw for talks with Polish prime minister Mateusz Morawiecki, where they discussed the Nord Stream 2 gas pipeline, which would bring Russian gas under the Baltic Sea to Germany and bypass Poland, and Poland's dispute with the European Union over the primacy of EU law.
 Scholz backed Poland's efforts to stop the flow of migrants seeking entry from Belarus.

 Scholz extended into 2022 the suspension of the sale of weapons to Saudi Arabia.
 The decision was made to "no longer approve any export sales to countries as long as they are directly involved" in the Saudi Arabian-led intervention in Yemen.
 In September 2022, Scholz visited the United Arab Emirates, Qatar and Saudi Arabia, seeking to deepen ties with the Arab states of the Persian Gulf and find alternative sources of energy.
 Saudi Arabia's Crown Prince Mohammed bin Salman received Scholz in Jeddah.
-Scholz's government approved new arms export deals to Saudi Arabia, despite a ban imposed as a result of the Saudi war in Yemen and the assassination of Jamal Khashoggi.
+Scholz's government approved new arms export deals to Saudi Arabia, despite a ban imposed as a result of the Saudi war in Yemen and the assassination of Saudi journalist Jamal Khashoggi.